-DTC Confidentiality Requirements Changes
+NSCC Confidentiality Requirements Changes

-The proposed rule change would amend the DTC Confidentiality Requirements in two paragraphs in Section 1 of Rule 2,13 to state as follows:
+The proposed rule change would amend the NSCC Confidentiality Requirements in Section 1.C. of Rule $2A^{13}$ and Section 3 of Rule $15^{14}$ to state as follows:

-. . . any non-public information furnished to the Corporation pursuant to this Rule shall be held in confidence as may be required under the laws, rules and regulations applicable to the Corporation that relate to the confidentiality of records.
+Any non-public information furnished to the Corporation pursuant to this Rule shall be held in confidence as may be required under the laws, rules and regulations applicable to the Corporation that relate to the confidentiality of records.

-As discussed above, the proposed language is intended to provide one standard that DTC would apply uniformly to all Participants, which assures Participants that such information would be held in confidence with appropriate controls.
-DTC would add "non-public" when describing the information that is subject to the DTC Confidentiality Requirements to make it clear that such requirements would only apply to information that is not public.
+As discussed above, the proposed language is intended to provide one standard that NSCC would apply uniformly to all participants, which assures participants that such information would be held in confidence with appropriate controls.
+NSCC would add "non-public" when describing the information that is subject to the NSCC Confidentiality Requirements to make it clear that such requirements would only apply to information that is not public in both Section 1.C. of Rule 2A and Section 3 of Rule 15.
+NSCC would also amend a sentence in Addendum L that references the NSCC Confidentiality Requirements set forth in Rule 15 to reflect the proposed updated language.

-Certain Rules relating to DTC Confidentiality Requirements would also include language relating to Participant Confidentiality Requirements as described below.
+Section 1.C. of Rule 2A would also include language relating to Participant Confidentiality Requirements as described below.